 Printing one layer at a time

-A form of 3D printing technology that is largely used by our 3D printing company is fused deposition modeling, or FDM.
+The most widely used process at 3D Composites is fused deposition modeling, or FDM.
 Patented by Stratasys in the early 1980’s, this technology represents a leader in the 3D printing industry to this day.

-3D printers that utilize FDM technology construct three dimensional models by heating a supply of thermoplastic material until it reaches a semi-fluid state and depositing it one layer at a time in a path dictated by the computer.
+Our family of professional line FDM printers utilize the technology by constructing three dimensional models from a heated supply of thermoplastic material and depositing it one layer at a time in a path dictated by the computer program.

-Two materials go into an FDM printing job: the modeling material, which is going to make up the final model, and the support material, which serves to hold up the pieces of the model as needed during the process of printing.
-Both of these materials are fed through the printer’s print head to be spread out across the X and Y axis into a complete layer before the head moves up the Z axis and begins the next layer.
-After the printing is complete, the support material is either broken or dissolved away to give you a final product.
+FDM is an additive manufacturing technique which uses different types of thermoplasitc materials for modeling, prototyping, and production applications.
+There are two materials that go into an FDM print job: the modeling material and the support material.
+The support material is used to hold up the structure during the build process.
+Both of these materials are fed through the print head and spread out across the the x and y axis into a complete layer before the z axis moves up and begins the next layer.
+Once printing is complete, the support is broken away or dissolved in a bath, leaving only the final product.